digital-botanical-gardens-initiative/dendron-dbgi/vault/methodology.md

 ### Extraction with liquid nitrogen samples

 The acidified aqueous methanol with 80% methanol, 20% water and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds, especially for secondary metabolites ([[biblio.devos_2007]]).
-For instance we have tested to prelevate 50 micrograms powder and add 1.7 microlitters solvent.
-This permits to obtain 1 microlitter supernatant.
+For instance we have tested to prelevate 50 milligrams of powder and add 1.7 milliliters solvent.
+This permits to obtain ca. 1 milliliter of supernatant.

 ### Extraction with dryed samples

 For the dried technic, 30mg dried powder seems to be a good weight for the sample.
 For the extraction, the same technic as liquid nitrogen seems to be good.
-In ([[biblio.pan_2020]]) however, only aqueous methanol at 75% concentration is used, with an utrasonic extraction of 1 hour un a water bath to extract alkaloids.
+In ([[biblio.pan_2020]]) however, only aqueous methanol at 75% concentration is used, with an ultrasonic extraction of 1 hour un a water bath to extract alkaloids.
 After a 10 minutes centrifugation at 14'000 rpm, the supernatant is diluted 10 folds with 75% aqueous methanol.
 These solutions are stored at 4°C before analysis ([[biblio.pan_2020]]).
-Another technic is available for dryed plant extract with other reagants in [[biblio.pan_2018]].
+Another technic is available for dryed plant extract with other reagents in [[biblio.pan_2018]].

 To dry plants, the method we will use is probably silica gel in a ziplock bag.
 The best ratio is minimum 50-60g silica gel for 4-6g of plant material.
 It permits to have a great tissues conservation and is practical in the field.
 Moreover, it can be reused multiple time by heating the silica gel at 120°C during 2 hours ([[biblio.shibata_2013]]).
 Continue to 1.2.
 About silica gel point Shibata, 2013.